 2) Be wary of mailbox communications: With your address exposed, bad actors could try to scam you through physical mail.
 They may impersonate companies or people you trust and send fake urgent letters about things like missed deliveries, account suspensions, or security alerts.
 Be skeptical of unexpected communications and verify any claims before taking action.

-3) Be cautious of phishing attempts: The leaked data could lead to phishing attacks via email, phone calls, or messages from unknown sources.
+3) Be cautious of phishing attempts, use strong antivirus software: The leaked data could lead to phishing attacks via email, phone calls, or messages from unknown sources.
 Be on high alert for any requests for personal information, especially if they seem urgent or ask you to click on suspicious links.
 Always verify the legitimacy of any request before responding.

 To protect your devices from malicious links, make sure you have strong antivirus protection.
 The best way to safeguard yourself from malicious links that install malware, potentially accessing your private information, is to have antivirus software installed on all your devices.
 This protection can also alert you to phishing emails and ransomware scams, keeping your personal information and digital assets safe.